TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Make dualwielding chapter easier
+    - no armor and longer interval

+- Editor: subresources.
+    - Would be good to not fuck around and do it properly.
+    - Would have to save subresources as json diffs
+        - State-wise they could stay as they are and only reserialize with json internally, upon modifications, no?
+        - Have to reserialize whenever
+            - a) subresource changes
+            - b) parent resource changes
+            - Actually only when the parent resource changes

+- Maybe let's first do editing official resources?
+    - Pass for now: We'd have to fully specify all official resources in json format

+    - Ability to reset to a specific default
+        - Yeah making these semantics first will help later with subresources
+    - Because this might also come in handy for officials

 - Add context tips as separate resource, just like hazards, portal-based

 - Settings: split Gameplay tab into HUD and Rendering (or idk name it somehow else)